Kubernetes Environments

 You can retrieve the installation script generated for a Kubernetes environment.

-Note: Each environment generates a unique installation script for the StreamSets Kubernetes agent as defined for that specific environment.
+Note: Each environment generates a unique installation script for the IBM StreamSets Kubernetes agent as defined for that specific environment.
 Be sure that you retrieve the script for the correct environment.

 1. In the Control Hub Navigation panel, click Set Up > Environments.